East Carmarthenshire (UK Parliament constituency): 1890-1900

 Upon his death in 1890 he was succeeded by Abel Thomas.
-Within two years, there were criticisms of the new member centred around alleged criticisms of nonconformist ministers and his representing licensed victualers asa barrister.
+Within two years, there were criticisms of the new member centred around alleged criticisms of nonconformist ministers and his representing licensed victualers as a barrister.
 Thomas successfully defended his record and a vote of confidence was passed at the annual meeting of the Liberal Association at Ammanford in June 1892.
 At the General Election some weeks later, Thomas was unexpectedly opposed by a Liberal Unionist candidate, the Swansea businessman Captain Thomas Davies.
 It was argued that Davies would gain support from Calvinistic Methodists, who opposed Thomas's links to the liquor trade.
 However, Thomas won with a large majority.

 At the 1895 general election, Thomas was opposed by E.E.
 Richardson of Glanbrydan Park.
 Richardson polled better than Davies three years earlier but Thomas still won a comfortable victory.
 He faced the same opponent at the 1900 general election, once again with a similar result.